 Affected cats often have difficulty grooming themselves and the coat may become very unkempt and dirty.
 In extreme cases, the cat is unable to move its neck and has difficulty eating.
 The elbow, wrist, shoulders, and hip joints are also often involved.
 This can lead to lameness and pain.
 Owners may notice that the cat hisses or cries out when picked up.
 Many cats begin to withdraw from contact and spend much of their time hiding.
 Other clinical signs can include GI signs, paralysis, long bone fractures, coagulopathies, and increased liver enzymes/decreased liver function.

 How is vitamin A toxicity diagnosed?

-Diagnosis is based on a history of being fed foods high in vitamin A, clinical signs and radiographic evidence of new bone formation.
+Diagnosis is based on a history of being fed foods high in vitamin A, clinical signs, and radiographic evidence from X-rays of new bone formation.
+Acute ingestion of toxic doses (ingesting a bottle of vitamins, for example) can be treated with activated charcoal.
 Your veterinarian may recommend blood and urine tests to rule out other causes of these clinical signs.

 How is vitamin A toxicity treated?